rbaumgar/k8s-scheduler-demo/Readme.md

 - set taints on a node
 - set toleration to run on a node with a taint
 - run on a node which is unschedulable (master)

+# Some information about signals, kubectl delete pod...

+Signals_and_kubectl.md